mattasridhar/PrimeFactorialGenerator/README.md

 			<li> An Error area which is displayed whenever the user provides inputs which do not follow the constraints.</li>
 		</ul>

-<pre>	When the User provides an input, it should comply with the following constraints:</pre>
+When the User provides an input, it should comply with the following constraints:
 		<ul>
 			<li> The number should be positive and greater than Zero (0)</li>
 		</ul>

-<pre>	When the user provides a valid input and clicks on the GENERATE Button:</pre>
+When the user provides a valid input and clicks on the GENERATE Button:
 		<ul>
 			<li> Default message must be displayed until the factors are calculated.</li>
 			<li> Default message must be displayed until the factors are calculated.</li>